Supertrain

 The first sighting of "Supertrain" is found in the form of this painting presented to the Trans-Allied board by its chairman Winfield Root (Keenan Wynn) announcing the new New York to Los Angeles rail service.

 After all that money, the rushed production schedule and the heavy frequency of on-air promos, Steve Lawrence and Don Meredith was the best they could muster to carry the premiere "Supertrain" episode?!?
-Though other names are found in the credits as guests, George Hamilton, Vicki Lawrence, Stella Stevens, the "Express To Terror" story essentially focuses on Lawrence, Meredith and Char Fontane's characters.
-Fontane seems a weak choice, among this group.
-She had been in NBC's "Joe & Valerie" series in 1978, check out Char's entry in the Passengers section of this site for more credits.
+Though other names are found in the credits as guests, George Hamilton, Vicki Lawrence, Stella Stevens, and Fred Williamson the "Express To Terror" story essentially focuses on Lawrence, Meredith and Char Fontane's characters.
+Fontane had been in NBC's "Joe & Valerie" series in 1978, check out Char's entry in the Passengers section of this site for more credits.

 Keenan Wynn guest stars in the first "Supertrain" episode as the eccentric head of the Trans-Allied Corporation that built the train.
 Wynn is pictured here with cast regular Edward Andrews as Harry Flood